yoonki-kim/MMM-AssistantMk2/documents/3_config.md

 - `recorder` : `"sox"`, `"rec"`, `"arecord"` will be available.
 Commonly `"arecord"` will work for Raspbian.
 - `device` : recording device(microphone) name of your environment. (e.g. `"plughw:1"`) Find proper device name by yourself. (`arecord -l` will be help on Raspberry Pi)

+Note: If you enable auto-installer with npm install.
+It can generate `micConfig {}` configuration.

 Usually, only above 2 fields be required for normal usage.
 If you need more detailed configuration, you can use these values also.
 (Use these carefully.
 Don't do what you don't understand.)